Fiona Harrington Hughes is very good at talking me into doing races.

 Back in the day, when I was a lad, we’d often go to visit my grandparents in Peebles.
 My brother and I would spend weekends playing in Hay Lodge Park, jumpers for goalposts, and exploring the woods along the River Tweed.
 My grandparents lived in Hay Lodge Cottage, opposite the park gates, where my aunt still lives.
 As I grew up in Edinburgh I’d still visit Hay Lodge Park, with my student chums, and late at night, we’d sometimes manage to get into Neidpath Tunnel and walk through casting our torches ahead like something out of Scooby Doo.
 The real challenge was to walk through, alone, without a torch.
 Larks.

 The whole stretch of line here is an engineering marvel, from the tunnel to the viaduct with its amazing skew-arch construction, which was necessary as the bridge crosses the Tweed at an angle.
-There are stories that suggest that the Royal Train hid in the 600 yard tunnel during WW2 as the Kind and Queen visited war damage in Clydeside.
+There are stories that suggest that the Royal Train hid in the 600 yard tunnel during WW2 as the King and Queen visited war damage in Clydeside.
 Great story.
 Not even sure if I’m bothered about whether it’s true.

 Fast forward 40 years and things have changed a little.
 Hay Lodge Park now has a parkrun, and the tunnel is open to the public.
 It’s normally unlit, but for one day, the tunnel is lit for the Tweed Tunnel Run.